freenas/freenas-docs/userguide/intro.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The %brand% operating system is installed to at least one device that
 is separate from the storage disks.
-The device can be a SSD or
+The device can be an SSD, a small
-|usb-stick|.
-Installation to a hard drive is
-discouraged as that drive is then not available for data storage.
+hard drive, or a |usb-stick|.

 .. note:: To write the installation file to a |usb-stick|, **two** USB
    ports are needed, each with an inserted USB device.
 One |usb-stick|